dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/amazon_kinesis.md

 `chunk_size`: Records fetched per request; default is 1000.

-### How does it work ?
+### How does it work?

 You create a resource `kinesis_stream` by passing the stream name and a few other options.
 The resource will have the same name as the stream.
-When you iterate this resource (or pass it to pipeline.run records) it will query Kinesis for all the shards in the requested stream.
-For each shard it will create an iterator to read messages:
+When you iterate this resource (or pass it to `pipeline.run` records) it will query Kinesis for all the shards in the requested stream.
+For each shard, it will create an iterator to read messages:

-1. If `initial_at_timestamp` is present, the resource will read all messages after this timestamp
+1. If `initial_at_timestamp` is present, the resource will read all messages after this timestamp.
-1. If `initial_at_timestamp` is 0, only the messages at the tip of the stream are read
+1. If `initial_at_timestamp` is 0, only the messages at the tip of the stream are read.
-1. If no initial timestamp is provided, all messages will be retrieved (from the TRIM HORIZON)
+1. If no initial timestamp is provided, all messages will be retrieved (from the TRIM HORIZON).

 The resource stores all message sequences per shard in the state.
 If you run the resource again, it will load messages incrementally:

-1. For all shards that had messages, only messages after last message are retrieved
+1. For all shards that had messages, only messages after the last message are retrieved.
-1. For shards that didn't have messages (or new shards), the last run time is used to get messages
+1. For shards that didn't have messages (or new shards), the last run time is used to get messages.

-Please check the kinesis_stream docstring for additional options ie. to limit number of messages returned or to automatically parse JSON messages.
+Please check the `kinesis_stream` [docstring](https://github.com/dlt-hub/verified-sources/blob/master/sources/kinesis/__init__.py#L31-L46)
+for additional options, i.e. to limit the number of messages returned or to automatically parse JSON messages.

 ## Customization